Dalton-Klein/Dalton-Klein/README.md

 I also take pride in my hobbies outside software development which include PC gaming🎮, hiking🥾, weight training🏋️, everything coffee☕, and traveling✈️.

 ## What's I'm doing now
 - 🏙️ I’m currently working for UnitedHealth Group as a senior full-stack enginner.
 I work on internal finance, accounting, and reporting applications.
-- 🔭 I’m currently working on a social media and forum based application geared towards developers.
-Hoping to bring and MVP live soon!
+- 🔭 I’m currently working on a social LFG / LFM web application geared towards gamers called gangs.gg.
+The MVP  is live at: https://www.gangs.gg
 - 🌱 I’m currently learning more about socket.io and webRTC.
+I have implemented many examples of socket on my gangs application

 ## Let's Get In Touch